 Matthew Ames – Director

-Matthew has a unique mix of professional and personal experience including an in-depth understanding of strategy, risk and cultural change from his almost 20 years as an environmental engineer in the energy and resources industry.
-Since 2012, Matthew has found many valuable and innovative ways to apply his knowledge and expertise after what began as a sore throat was diagnosed as toxic shock from Streptococcus A resulted which led to the loss of all four of his limbs.
+Matthew has an in-depth understanding of strategy, risk and cultural change from his almost 20 years as an environmental engineer.
+Since 2012, Matthew has found valuable and innovative ways to apply his knowledge and expertise after suffering toxic shock from Streptococcus and the loss of all four of his limbs.

-Matthew collaborates across numerous sectors, both domestically and internationally.
-He has found new ways to achieve independence being the first recipient of bilateral mind controlled bionic arms in the world.
-Matthew is involved in a variety of endeavours in the health sector.
-He is a board member of Hear and Say in Queensland and a member of steering committees for Queensland Health, the Australian Digital Health Agency and Bionics Queensland.
+As the first recipient of bilateral mind controlled bionic arms in the world, Matthew is immersed in many worthwhile endeavours in the health sector.
+He is Chair of Hear and Say in Queensland and a member of steering committees for Queensland Health, the Australian Digital Health Agency and Bionics Queensland.